Allx92/Digitization-Playbook/DT Versa Flatbed/Digitising Process.md

 ##

+## Steps to capture a target

-Remove target tray
++ Remove target tray
-Adjust transmissive carrier to size of transmissive items Carefully apply transmissive items in transmissive carrier Open live view to make sure that items are placed in-between guidelines with top of image at the bottom of the carrier Close side flaps to eliminate extra light from sides capture Repeat steps until all items are captured
++ Adjust transmissive carrier to size of transmissive items
++ Carefully apply transmissive items in transmissive carrier
++ Open live view to make sure that items are placed in-between guidelines with top of image at the bottom of the carrier
++ Close side flaps to eliminate extra light from sides capture
++ Repeat steps until all items are captured

 ## Production Settings
 This section covers the adjustments needed to prepare the digitized images for later use, making it easy to have them available for archiving.